Corona (beer): Packaging

+The label and logo of Corona was designed by Eduardo Cataño working under the advertising company Galas de México for Grupo Modelo brewery, around 1935.

 Corona beer is available in a variety of bottle presentations, ranging from the 207 ml ampolleta (labeled Coronita and just referred as the cuartito) up to the 940 ml Corona Familiar (known as the familiar, Litro or Mega).
 A draught version also exists, as does canned Corona in some markets.